Holly Ward (artist)

-Holly Ward is an interdisciplinary artist based in Vancouver, BC.
-Ward's work utilizes sculpture, multi-media installation, drawing and architecture to explore the role of aesthetics in creating social realities.
+Holly Ward (b.
+1973, St. John, NB) is an interdisciplinary artist of settler ancestry based in Vancouver, BC, and Ik'emlúps te Secwépems/Heffley Creek, BC.
+Ward's work utilizes sculpture, multi-media installation, architecture, video and drawing as a means to examine the role of aesthetics in the formation of new social realities.

 Life

 Ward obtained a BA in English from the University of New Brunswick in 1995 and went on to obtain a BFA, Interdisciplinary from the Nova Scotia College of Art and Design in 1999.
 In 2006, Ward completed her MFA, Studio at the University of Guelph.
+From 2009 to 2010, Ward was the artist-in-residence at Langara College, wherein she commenced The Pavilion project, a 22 geodesic dome artistic experimentation involving artists, writers, designers, and Langara College students.
+She is also an Associate Professor in the Visual Arts Program at York University.